Practical tips built on researching 2000 TrustPilot reviews (with examples)

 A key timesaver is simply having one platform to shop and track each delivery.
 This means one platform for you and your team to use, saving time on each order and providing greater visibility of where your products are.

 This may seem simple to say, but it is harder to do without the right processes.
-But, by using flexible filters and views you can make sure orders for key sales channels are prioritized.
+But, by using flexible filters and views you can make sure orders for key sales channels are prioritised.
 For example, say you sell through Amazon, your customers will expect an Amazon-like delivery experience.
-It’s much easier to deliver this experience if you are able to easily prioritize Amazon orders.
+It’s much easier to deliver this experience if you are able to easily prioritise Amazon orders.

-Now that you understand how getting great reviews normally rests on great fulfillment processes, why don’t you learn more about Veeqo’s ecommerce fulfillment software.
+Now that you understand how getting great reviews normally rests on great fulfilment processes, why don’t you learn more about Veeqo’s ecommerce fulfilment software.
 You can even start a free trial or book a demo.

-How the Gay Pride Shop got better reviews by speeding up its shipping processes
+How the Gay Pride Shop got better reviews with faster shipping

 When they started with Veeqo, they jumped straight into setting up over fifty shipping rules to automate their shipping process!
 They also completely rebuilt their entire order management process to work with Veeqo.
 This has halved the time it takes to fulfil an order, greatly improving the speed and reliability of their shipping.
 Which, as you can see, has had a big effect on their reviews.